reservoirpy/reservoirpy/README.md

 </div>

-This package is developped and supported by Inria at Bordeaux, France in [Mnemosyne](https://team.inria.fr/mnemosyne/) group.
+This package is developed and supported by Inria at Bordeaux, France in [Mnemosyne](https://team.inria.fr/mnemosyne/) group.
 [Inria](https://www.inria.fr/en) is a French Research Institute in Digital Sciences (Computer Science, Mathematics, Robotics, ...).